-The UAAL contributions with state appropriations are the excess of line (5) adjusted to an equivalent amount due September 1 over line (1gii).
+3 The UAAL contributions with state appropriations are equal to line (5) adjusted to an equivalent amount due September 1 minus line (1gii).

-The expected contributions are based on the known rates of contributions as of the valuation date and on the census of active participants as of the valuation date, assuming that number will remain constant in future years.
+4 The expected contributions are based on the known rates of contributions as of the valuation date and on the census of active participants as of the valuation date, assuming that number will remain constant in future years.